infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/navigation.md

 Step 1

-: Once you have tuned the NDB to ADF 1, tap ‘NAV’ on the Fly Screen
+: Once you have tuned the NDB to ADF 1, tap "NAV" on the Fly Screen

 Step 2

 : The Avionics tab will appear, ADF 1 will have the NDB frequency and ident displayed.
-BRG (bearing) 1 or 2 can be changed to ‘ADF’ and the selected needle will display this information on the Horizontal Situation Indicator (HSI)
+BRG (bearing) 1 or 2 can be changed to "ADF" and the selected needle will display this information on the Horizontal Situation Indicator (HSI)